fortana-co/react-dropzone-uploader/README.md

 - Detailed upload status and progress, upload cancellation and restart
 - Trivially set auth headers and additional upload fields for any upload (see S3 example)
 - Modular design allows for use as standalone file dropzone, file input, file uploader
-- Easily customizable and themeable
+- Easily customize styles and theme using CSS or JSX
-- Lightweight at ~12kB, including styles
+- Lightweight at ~15kB, including styles

 ## Installation
-Run `npm install --save react-dropzone-uploader`.
+`npm install --save react-dropzone-uploader`

 ## Getting Started
 RDU's defaults make it very powerful out of the box.
 The following code gives your users a dropzone / file input that uploads files to `https://httpbin.org/post`, with a button to submit the files when they're done.

-The `onChangeStatus` prop is thrown in to show the status values a file is assigned as it's dropped (or picked) and then uploaded.
+The `onChangeStatus` prop is thrown in to show the status how the file's status changes as it's dropped (or picked) and then uploaded.
 [Check out a live demo here](https://codepen.io/kylebebak/pen/wYRNzY/?editors=0010).

 ~~~js
 import Dropzone from 'react-dropzone-uploader'